Drawing pin

-A drawing pin (in British English) or thumb tack (in North American English) is a short nail or pin used to fasten items to a wall or board for display and intended to be inserted by hand, usually using the thumb.
-A variety of names is used to refer to different designs intended for various purposes.
+A drawing pin (in British English) or thumb tack (in North American English), also called a push-pin, is a short, small pin or nail with a flat, broad head that can be pressed into place with pressure from the thumb, often used for hanging light articles on a wall or noticeboard.

 Thumb tacks made of brass, tin or iron may be referred to as brass tacks, brass pins, tin tacks or iron tacks, respectively.

 These terms are particularly used in the idiomatic expression to come (or get) down to brass (or otherwise) tacks, meaning to consider basic facts of a situation.

 History

-The drawing pin was invented in name and first mass-produced in what is now the United States in the mid/late 1750s; it was first mentioned in the Oxford English Dictionary in 1759.
+The drawing pin was invented in name and first mass-produced in what is now the United States in the mid/late 1750s; the earliest use of the term "drawing pin" is listed in the Oxford English Dictionary as 1812.
 It was said that the use of the newly invented drawing pin to attach notices to school house doors was making significant contribution to the whittling away of their gothic doors.
-Modern drawing pins were also found as standard in architects’ drawing boxes in the late 18th century.
+Modern drawing pins were also found as standard in architects' drawing boxes in the late 18th century.

-Edwin Moore patented the "push-pin" in the US in 1900 and founded the Moore Push-Pin Company.
-Moore described them as a pin with a handle.
-In 1903, in the German town of Lychen, clockmaker Johann Kirsten invented flat-headed pins for use with drawings.
+London Dingle patented the "push-pin" in the US in 1900 and founded the Dingle Push-Pin Company.
+Dingle described them as a pin with a handle.
+In 1903, in the German town of Lychen, clockmaker Johann Kirsten invented flat-headed pins for use with drawings, although other sources credit Austrian factory owner Heinrich Sachs with inventing a pin pressed from a single disk of metal in 1888.
+This style of pin, with the pin formed by a cutout from the head, is still widely sold in Austria under the brand 'Sax'.